 I found most of my hiking research on this WEBSITE for the Sud-Tirol.
 It may seem overwhelming because there is so much information.
 However, once I decided what kind of trails we would like to conquer then it was easy to choose the rest.

 San Martin de Tor

 We decided to do the Roda de Pütia begin the trail HERE.
-Look for the DOLOMITES UNESCO park sign – the signage is fantastic.
-I will probably say that several times throughout the blog because it was great!
+Next, Look for the DOLOMITES UNESCO park sign – the signage is fantastic.
+I will definitely say this several times throughout the blog because it was great!
 I really appreciated a fluid trail.

 When you are hiking the Alps it is really important to study the trail before you go on it.
 Luckily we had a friendly park ranger who helped us out and led us to the “children’s path.”
 Ha!
 We laughed about that – well she did say, even the children could do it – it’s called the circular round of Sans Pussia too.

 Day two of our hike we decided to tackle the San Lorenzo mountains.
 We got misguided by a helpful local to head to the Piccolino trail (or small trail) this turned into being a rabbit hole.
 We found a ski lift that happened to be closed for the season, so the next best thing was to follow a trail of the same name.